obabawale/altrad-net-to-gross/README.md

 ## Steps

-- [x] 1. come up with a quadratic function that can be minized to get the Gross Income value
+1. - [x] Come up with a quadratic function that can be minized to get the Gross Income value
-- [] 2.
-Write code for the quadractic function
+2. - [ ] Write code for the quadractic function
-- [] 3.
-Add minimization package to run on the code
+3. - [ ] Add minimization package to run on the code